Resources That Make Adoption Affordable

-Children’s Home is proud to be affiliates of Brittany’s Hope, which offers financial grants to individuals who are adopting a child with identified needs, an older child, or a sibling group.
-The household income threshold for this grant is $125,000.
-However, depending on your individual circumstances (i.e. number of children, lost income, medical bills) this threshold may allow for a greater income.
-To learn more about the BH Seedling Gift program or obtain an application, contact Sue Orban.
+Children’s Home is proud to be an affiliate of Brittany’s Hope, who offers financial grants to individuals or families who are adopting a child with identified needs, an older child, or a sibling group.
+To learn more about the BH Adoption Grant program or to obtain an application, contact Sue Orban.